 Closed Tuesday and Wednesday.

-Group adults: 5 to 8 € (Rate according to the chosen activity and a person)
+Adult group: from 5 to 8 € (Rate according to the chosen activity and per person)

-Group children: 2 to 6 € (Rate according to the chosen activity and by child).
+Children's group: from 2 to 6 € (Tariff according to the chosen activity and per child).

-The museum is free for everyone on the first Sunday of the month, from April to May and from September to November.
+The museum is free for all on the 1st Sunday of each month, from April to May and from September to November.

 - Picnic area